4GeeksAcademy/master-python-programming-exercises/exercises/34-a_aa_aaa_aaaa/README.md

 ## 📝 Instructions:

-1. Write a program `compute_the_value` that a sentence and calculates the number of uppercase and lowercase letters.
 1. Write a program `compute_the_value` to calculate the sum of a+aa+aaa+aaaa, where 'a' is a given digit.

 ## 📎 Example input: